 Utilize person email addresses

-From a security perspective companies want to control company communications.
-However, for receiving recognition and instructions on how to redeem rewards, it is perfectly acceptable to email staff to their personal email address.
+From a security perspective, companies want to control company communications.
+However, it is perfectly acceptable to email staff to their personal email address for receiving recognition and instructions on how to redeem rewards.

 Kiosks for iPads or flat screens

 Employees who work in factories or hospitals should be able to see the recognitions occurring in their organization via TVs or iPads.
 All levels of the organization can have access.
-Even staff working night shift, such as cleaning staff, can create recognitions from the iPads using their telephone to sign in.
+Even night shift staff, such as cleaning staff, can create recognitions from the iPads using their telephone to sign in.

 Custom tailored award certificates